How to organize your speech? Speech structure: Opening, body, conclusionSpeech structure

 - Repeat your core message.

-There are much more effective structures for your next speech presentation.
-Advanced speech structures will help you make a mighty impression on your audience.
+Yes, there are much more effective speech structures for your next speech or presentation.
+Advanced speech structures help you make a powerful impression on your audience.